The Tunnel (2011 film): Plot

-The scene switches to the interview, where Natasha is allowed to hear this recording for the first time.
-As the sound of the bell plays, screams of agony can be clearly heard before the headphone wire snaps.
+The scene switches to the interview, where Natasha is hearing this recording for the first time.
+As the sound of the bell plays, screams of agony can be heard.

 Upon going back to the bell room minutes after they left, the crew finds that all their equipment has disappeared.
 While searching for Tangles, they find a room blocked off by corrugated metal.
 Natasha puts down her night-vision camera to help Peter and Steve.
-They get into the room and are horrified to find large amounts of still dripping blood, as well as Tangles' abandoned torch.
-At the entrance of the room, Natasha picks up the camera, noticing that it is not where she had left it.
-Reviewing the footage, it is revealed that something picked up the camera and is stalking them.
+They get into the room and are horrified to find large amounts of blood still dripping, as well as Tangles' abandoned torch.
+At the entrance of the room, Natasha picks up the camera, noticing that it is in a different spot.
+Reviewing the footage reveals that something is stalking them, having picked up and put down the camera.

-The crew ventures through the tunnel, trying to find a way out.
-They hear a person call down to them, and they come upon the security guard who had earlier refused them entry.
-The group tell him that one of their crew has gone missing, but the guard instead tells them to quickly follow him and get out, ignoring their pleas to help them find Tangles.
-Something pounces on the guard as he nears a corner, dragging him out of sight into another tunnel with incredible speed.
-The group flees, screaming in terror through the narrow tunnels.
-They hide in a room and stay there until they believe whatever the thing that grabbed the security guard has left the immediate surroundings.
-In an attempt to find a way out, they soon return to the underground lake.
+The crew tries to find a way out.
+They hear a person calling down to them and come upon the security guard who had earlier refused them entry.
+The guard urges them to follow him and leave, ignoring their pleas to help them find Tangles.
+As he nears a corner, something pounces on him and drags him into another tunnel with incredible speed.
+The group flees, screaming in terror.
+They hide in a room and stay there until they believe whatever grabbed the security guard has left.
+They find themselves back to the underground lake.
 Hearing something nearby, they extinguish all light and use the night-vision camera to look toward the sound.
-There, they discover the security guard, his eyes missing, whimpering in pain in the shallows of the lake.
-The crew watches in horror as a tall, emaciated, demonic humanoid appears behind him and brutally murders him, slowly twisting his head until his neck breaks.
-Natasha lets out a scream, attracting the creature's attention; and the terrified group runs with the monster almost immediately giving chase after them.
+They discover the security guard, his eyes missing, whimpering in pain in the shallows of the lake.
+The crew watches in horror as a tall, anthropomorphic, mutant-like humanoid appears behind him and slow twists his head until his neck breaks.
+Natasha lets out a scream, attracting the creature's attention; and the terrified group runs with the monster giving chase.